Benjamin W. Heineman Jr.: Career

 inside lawyers: being partner to the board of directors, CEO and business leaders but ultimately being guardian of the corporation."
 As further notes that, at GE, he sought to implement a "dramatic shift in power from outside law firms to inside law departments over both matters and money."

 Heineman has been an occasional lecturer at Yale Law School since 2006 and he is a Distinguished Senior Fellow at Harvard Law School's Program on the Legal Profession and has been a senior fellow at its Program on Corporate Governance.
 He is Senior Fellow at the Belfer Center for Science and International Affairs at Harvard's Kennedy School of Government.
 He teaches at Harvard's Law School and Kennedy School.

 He has been a member of the board of trustees of Central European University; the National Academy of Sciences Committee on Science, Technology and Law; the Board of Trustees, Committee for Economic Development; the Advisory Council for Millstein Center for Governance and Performance, Columbia Law and Business Schools; the External Advisory Group for World Bank Group's Governance and Anti-Corruption Strategy; the Independent Review Panel on World Bank Group's Department of Institutional Integrity; and the Board of Transparency International-USA., He is also a member of the Council on Foreign Relations, and the American Law Institute.

+In February, 2025, Heineman's play, "Terror is the Order of the Day: A Tragedy of the French Revolution," was performed at the Flea Theater in New York City.
+Directed by Tea Alagic, the play covers one of the most dramatic and consequential periods in modern history: the downfall of King Louis XVI to the founding the First Republic to popular insurrections driving the Revolution to violence to implementation of the Terror to the downfall and execution of Robespierre.
+The play is a "societal" tragedy--the devolution of France from idealism to death and destruction---and an "ensemble" tragedy where the Revolution devours its children in execution and suicide driven by hatreds and rivalries carried out in the name of lawless law.
+The play has resonance for today's embittered and challenging political culture.